FerranAgulloLopez/Time-Quality-Tradeoff-of-MuseHash-Query-Processing-Performance/README.md

-# MuseHash Scalability
+# Time-Quality Tradeoff of MuseHash Query Processing Performance
-_This adaptation was created as a result of the research publication ..._
+_This adaptation was created as a result of a research publication at International Conference on Multimedia Modeling_

 ### Introduction
 This repository contains an adaptation of the code from [ANN Benchmark](http://github.com/erikbern/ann-benchmarks/).
 The modifications are meant to perform scalability experiments with the MuseHash method.